miaalexkatz/miaalexkatz.github.io/README.md

-### teachablemachine.js Demo #1:
+### teachablemachine.js
-# Hello Wizard
+# Demo #1: Hello Wizard

 Let's say you want to bring machine learning into your web creation.
-For example, maybe you've made a game and want to let users train their own webcam-based controller, or a new musical instrument that reacts to your hands.
-Normally, this would be a lot of code, but the teachablemachine.js library allows you to implement it quickly.
+For example, maybe you've made a game and want to let users train their own webcam-based controller, or a virtual musical instrument that reacts to their hands.
+Normally, this would be a lot of code, but the *teachablemachine.js* library allows you to implement it quickly.

-For example, one of the things it lets you do is drop a “training wizard” on top of your web creation with just a few lines of code.
+One of the things it lets you do is drop a “training wizard” on top of your web creation with just a few lines of code.
 This wizard will walk your users through training their machine learning model.

 Click Show to try out the demo.
-You'll use your webcam in the "training wizard" to train two classes "yes"
+You'll use your webcam in the "training wizard" to train two classes "yes" and "no" with whatever you want - e.g. holding your hand or an object up/down.
+Then click Train and a machine learning model will be created locally in your browser (your images stay private to you and are not sent to any server).

 ## Step 1: Create wizard for training.
 First, create your "training wizard" by making a new `ImageWizard` object.
 This is where you'll define